 Note: The information in this document is for reference only and may not be up-to-date or accurate.
 UNIFE does not guarantee its completeness or reliability.
 This document should not be used as definitive proof or relied upon for legal purposes.
 The information may become obsolete over time.
 Please consult a professional if needed.
 UNIFE is not responsible for any actions taken based on this document.

-UNIFE Recyclability and Recoverability Calculation Methodology
+UNIFE Recyclability and Recoverability Calculation Methods

-Based on the ISO 21106:2019 “Railway applications — Recyclability and recoverability calculation method for rolling stock,” the UNIFE LCA TG prepared guidelines and a template on recyclability and recoverability calculation methodology.
+Based on ISO 21106:2019 “Railway applications — Recyclability and recoverability calculation method for rolling stock,” the UNIFE LCA TG prepared guidelines and a template on recyclability and recoverability calculation methodology.

 Clarification on Battery Classification and Battery Passport Implementation under Regulation (EU) 2023/1542

-Due to uncertainty regarding the classification of batteries used in the rail sector under Regulation (EU) 2023/1542 Concerning Batteries and Waste Batteries, UNIFE and its members agree on a common understanding of battery classification and the implementation of battery passports.
-This sector guidance is a helpful tool for harmonising interpretations between suppliers and manufacturers in the rail supply industry.
+Due to uncertainty regarding the classification of batteries used in the rail sector under Regulation (EU) 2023/1542 Concerning Batteries and Waste Batteries, UNIFE and its members agree on a common understanding of battery classification and

 Read the sector guidance here